 May 20th is World Bee Day – a day to remind us that we all depend on the survival of bees.
 However, bee populations are slowly declining around the world.
-But what happens if bees go extinct?
-The answer: bee extinction would mean losing a tremendous amount of everyday things, and not just fruit and vegetables.
+What would happen if bees went extinct?
+For starters, bee extinction would mean losing a tremendous amount of everyday things, and not just fruit and vegetables.

 Imagine you go to the grocery store, but when you get there, most of the shelves are empty.
 There is nothing there that was on your shopping list: no apples or raspberries, no cucumbers, peas or beans, no margarine, no honey, no coffee, no shampoo, no gummy bears; even cotton pads seem to have disappeared.

-That is a pretty accurate representation of what our world would look after a bee extinction.
+The scene described above is a pretty accurate representation of what our world could look like after a bee extinction.
 Why?
 Because the production of approximately one third of the crops that we grow for food is dependent on pollination by bees, and many other products require plant-based ingredients taken from those same crops.

 In recent years, wild bee populations have been experiencing a sharp decline, and several species of bees are on the endangered list.
-If we don’t do something quickly, bees will begin to permanently disappear from the Earth.
+If we don’t act to protect them now, bees will begin to permanently disappear from the Earth.
 And if bees went extinct, they would take a lot with them – including these nine things: